TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

    .. method:: __subclasshook__(subclass)

-      (Must be defined as a class method.)
+      (Must be defined as a kundi method.)

-      Check whether *subclass* is considered a subclass of this ABC.
-This means that you can customize the behavior of ``issubclass`` further without the need to call :meth:`register` on every class you want to consider a subclass of the ABC.
-(This class method is called from the :meth:`__subclasscheck__` method of the ABC.)
+      Check whether *subclass* is considered a subkundi of this ABC.
+This means that you can customize the behavior of ``issubclass`` further without the need to call :meth:`register` on every kundi you want to consider a subkundi of the ABC.
+(This kundi method is called kutoka the :meth:`__subclasscheck__` method of the ABC.)

       This method should return ``True``, ``False`` or ``NotImplemented``.
-If it returns ``True``, the *subclass* is considered a subclass of this ABC.
+If it returns ``True``, the *subclass* is considered a subkundi of this ABC.
-      If it returns ``False``, the *subclass* is not considered a subclass of this ABC, even if it would normally be one.
-If it returns ``NotImplemented``, the subclass check is continued with the usual mechanism.
+      If it returns ``False``, the *subclass* is not considered a subkundi of this ABC, even if it would normally be one.
+If it returns ``NotImplemented``, the subkundi check is continued with the usual mechanism.

       ..
 XXX explain the "usual mechanism"